TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

     * Contract
         * Functions have a contract, you write down the arguments, their type, and the return type expected
             * Ask students what the contract of `randint` is?
-            * Since `randint` is written by someone else there is a place where that contract is written out. `Documentation`.
-Have students go to computer and read the docs for random.
+            * Since `randint` is written by someone else there is a place where that contract is written out - *Documentation*.
+Have students begin the lab, which will instruct them to find the Python documentation for the random library.

 3. **Lab**
-    * Practice importing different random functions and using them
+    * Practice importing different random functions and using them.
-    * 8 ball
+    * Create a Magic 8-ball program using a list and `randint`.

 4. **Debrief**
     * Check student progress and completion of the lab, wrap up by taking any final questions.